 Queuing-mode command Parameter Description Switch(config)# qos queuing- mode [weight] [weight] By default, "strict" queuing mode is used.
-If you want to use "weight" queuing mode, you need to disable "strict" queuing mode.
+If you want to use "weight" queuing mode, you need to disable "strict" mode.
 Strict mode: Traffic assigned to queue 3 will be transmitted first, and the traffic assigned to queue 2 will not be transmitted until queue 3's traffic is all transmitted, and so forth.
 Weight mode: All queues have fair opportunity of dispatching.
 Each queue has the specific amount of bandwidth according to its assigned weight.
-No command Switch(config)# no qos queuing- mode Set the queuing mode to Strict mode.
+No command Switch(config)# no qos queuing-mode Set the queuing mode to Strict mode.
 Show command Switch(config)# show qos Show or verify QoS configurations.
-Queuing-mode example Switch(config)# qos queuing-mode weight Change the queuing mode from strict to Weight.
+Queuing-mode example Change the queuing mode to Weight.
+Switch(config)# qos queuing-mode Switch(config)# qos queuing-mode weight